 If the issue is unaddressed, the engine could become damaged to the point where it could stall during operation, increasing the risk of a crash.
-In some cases, the engine block could cause an oil leak onto hot engine surfaces, creating the risk of a fire.
-Drivers whose vehicles suffer from this condition may notice several warning signs including abnormal noises from the engine, reduced engine power, illumination of the “check engine” light and/or the engine oil pressure warning light, and a burning smell, oil leak, or smoke.
+In some cases, the engine block could cause an oil leak onto hot engine surfaces, creating a fire risk.
+Drivers whose vehicles suffer from this condition may notice several warning signs, including abnormal noises from the engine, reduced engine power, illumination of the “check engine” light and/or the engine oil pressure warning light, a burning smell, oil leak, or smoke.

 The Danger of Fuel Leaks

 Fuel leaks could result in fires that could cause property damage and serious or even catastrophic injuries, including burns and smoke inhalation.
 If you or a loved one has been injured as the result of a vehicle fire, you may be able to receive compensation for damages, including medical expenses, lost income, hospitalization, property damage, and pain and suffering.
 An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.